davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 ```
 Now create rules using powershell to enable egress for the following (this will be your base allowlist):

-1. Name resolution (DNS) (assuming DNS is handled by your firewall at 192.168.1.1)
+1. Name resolution (DNS) (assuming DNS is handled by your firewall at 192.168.1.1, and that your firewall utilizes DoH for privacy and security)
     ```powershell
     # Replace 192.168.1.1 with where your DNS queries actually need to go
     New-NetFirewallRule -DisplayName "DNS out (Dnscache TCP)" -Dir Out -Action Allow -Protocol TCP -RemotePort 53 -RemoteAddress 192.168.1.1 -Service Dnscache